 So we should not speak of Bessler's "wheel" but of Bessler's "wheels", for they may have been quite different in internal mechanisms, not only different in size.
 To use the singular suggests that they all operated on the same principles.

 Weight of the wheels.Contemporary descriptions of the wheels and accounts of the demonstrations do not tell us how much the wheels weighed.
 That's strange, for they repeatedly tell us other things like diameter, width, rotation rate, axle diameter, bearing diameter.
 Didn't anyone think the wheel weight was important?
-One student of the Bessler materials estimates that the larger wheels weighed 400 to 700 pounds, but doesn't say how he arrived at that figure.
+One student of the Bessler materials estimates that the larger wheels weighed 400 to 600 pounds.
 The account of the 1715 demonstration mentions that the wheel was moved from one set of supports to another during the demonstration.
 If the wheel did indeed weigh that much, we might assume that block and tackle, jacks or levers were used.
 Surely Bessler would not have taken the wheel apart to move the pieces in full view of spectators, for he took great pains to conceal what was inside the wheel.

-While eyewitness accounts give many other details, they are silent about the wheels' weight, or how that weight was measured.
+While eyewitness accounts give many other details, they are silent about the wheels' weight.
 Why didn't they consider it important?
 You'd think they might at least mention how many men were required to lift it.
 It's an example of the fact that the witnesses, even those with scientific background, weren't considering the matter in a quantitative way.
 Even 's Gravensande, who did some calculations, first made the common (at the time) error of using mv for energy, rather than the correct mv2/2, an error he acknowledged later.

 In the document above I've mentioned some of the problems with this story, and some of the hypotheses I've seen proposed.
 I am not saying that I accept any of these hypotheses.
 Many require assumptions for which we have no historical evidence, and probably never will have.
 But I see nothing in the accounts to suggest that anything magical, or even anything beyond presently known physical laws, was going on.
 Those who want to believe that Bessler's wheel was an over-unity device assert with confidence "The evidence shows there was no possibility of fraud."
 On the contrary, as I read the evidence, it shows many possibilities for fraud, and strongly suggests that Bessler was a clever deceiver.